mlennox562/Financial-Fraud-Detection-with-Random-Forests-R-Code/README.md

 of transactions are often classed as fraudulent by the investigators, which then leads to an unbalanced distribution of the target variable that eventually causes a decrease in the overall accuracy of the detection algorithms.
-That is why this project will be based primarily on boosting the effciency and advancing the typical back-end statistical de- tection methods and classiffcation techniques used to prevent fraudulent activity, while also considering the implementation of additional strategies that have been employed successfully in other industries.
+That is why this project will be based primarily on boosting the effciency and advancing the typical back-end statistical detection methods and classiffcation techniques used to prevent fraudulent activity, while also considering the implementation of additional strategies that have been employed successfully in other industries.